Office of Historic Preservation

 Phone: (210) 215-9274

-Mark your calendars now and save the date for our 6th annual Historic Homeowner Fair on Saturday, September 27, from 9:30 am - 3:00 pm at the Pearl Full Goods Studio & Breezeway (200 E. Grayson).
-This free event is open to the public and is perfect for owners of historic homes and those interested in learning about historic preservation and rehabilitation.
+Save the date for our 6th annual Historic Homeowner Fair on Saturday, September 27, from 9:30 am - 3:00 pm at the Pearl Full Goods Studio & Breezeway (200 E. Grayson).
+Want to learn more about caring for your historic home?
+Have questions about researching the history of your house?
+Need information on historic wood windows?
+These topics and more will be covered at this year’s Fair.
+This free public event is perfect for owners of historic homes and those interested in learning about historic preservation and rehabilitation.
 Activities include educational sessions, hands-on demonstrations, an Exhibitor Hall with services and projects for historic homeowners, and much more.
 Additional information is coming soon so stay tuned, or call 215-9274.
+We hope to see you there!

 The OHP offers a series of Go!
 Historic SA Guided Running and Walking Tours throughout the year highlighting historic neighborhoods and places across the city.
 Small groups of walkers or runners led by experienced tour guides learn about San Antonio's diverse history and culture.
 Tours are $15 and include a "Know This Place?" t-shirt.
 See the schedule below for our upcoming tour dates.